delir1um/Bizzin/replit.md

 ## System Architecture
 The application is built with React 18 and TypeScript, using Tailwind CSS and shadcn/ui for a consistent and modern UI/UX.
 Routing is managed by React Router DOM, and Vite serves as the build tool.
 The core architectural decision is a frontend-only approach, relying entirely on Supabase for backend services, including Row-Level Security for data access control and Supabase Storage for document uploads.

+**Database Connection:** The application uses Supabase cloud database exclusively with proper secret-based authentication (VITE_SUPABASE_URL and VITE_SUPABASE_ANON_KEY).
+All database operations are performed through the Supabase client in @/lib/supabase, with no local PostgreSQL or Drizzle ORM dependencies.

 **UI/UX Decisions:** The platform adopts a clean, modern aesthetic with a primary brand color of orange (#EA7A57), complemented by multi-colored data visualizations.
 Consistent design patterns are applied across all pages, featuring standardized headers, sub-headings, colored stats cards with gradient backgrounds and hover animations, and unified search/filter components.
 Interactive charts (recharts-based) are integrated for data visualization, and celebration animations are used for goal completion.
 Dark mode is fully supported with consistent #0B0A1D background color across all pages, components, and marketing materials.
 All "Bizzin" brand text appears in italics for elegant typography, and logos are standardized to 40px height throughout the platform.

 **Technical Implementations & Feature Specifications:**